Jitendra Awhad: Formation of Nationalist Congress Party

 In 1999, after the 12th Lok Sabha was dissolved and elections to the 13th Lok Sabha were called, Sharad Pawar, P. A. Sangma, and Tariq Anwar demanded that the party needed to propose someone native-born as the prime ministerial candidate and not the Italian-born Sonia Gandhi, who had entered party politics and replaced Sitaram Kesri as Congress president.
 In response, the Congress Working Committee (CWC) expelled the trio for six years from the party.

-In response Pawar and Sangma founded the Nationalist Congress Party in June 1999.
+In response Pawar and Sangma along with Tariq Anwar founded the Nationalist Congress Party in June 1999.
 Despite the falling out, the new party aligned with the Congress party to form a coalition government in Maharashtra after the 1999 Maharashtra Legislative Assembly election to prevent the Shiv Sena-BJP combine from returning to power.

 In politics

 After the formation of the Nationalist Congress Party (NCP), Awhad was elected as the first National President of Youth NCP in 1999.
 From here he entered mainstream politics and was elected as MLC in 2002.
 He was re-elected as an MLC in March 2008 for a five-year term.
 In 2009 he contested his first ever elections and secured victory with a considerable margin from the Mumbra-Kalwa (Vidhan Sabha constituency).